 Not all car crashes are created equal.
-They can cause varying amounts of damage, both to property and to people, and they happen for several different reasons — from human error to mechanical failure to weather-related problems.
-But what happens if you get in a car crash in a company vehicle?
+They can cause varying amounts of damage, to both property and people, and they happen for several reasons — from human error to mechanical failure to weather-related factors.
+But what happens if you get in a car accident in a company car?

 While most of us know the necessary procedures to follow when we’re in a car crash, what happens after the crash can be somewhat different when that crash involves a company vehicle.